JonMichaelUy/JonMichaelUy/README.md

 ### Hi there 👋

+Im Mike Uy, a Clinical Laboratory Scientist 👨‍🔬 turned Software Engineer 👨‍💻.
+Im currently a Software Engineering student at General Assembly where I'm learning skills such as JavaScript, React, NodeJS, etc

+Please see my repo list to see what I've been workin on!

+Im interested in biotech, healtchare and finance and hope to work in those spaces where i can continue to grow as a software developer, while helping to connect people with technology.

+When I'm not coding you can usually find me out back taking care of my plants 🌺🌱 and taking photos of backyard birds, bugs and animals 🦜🦊🪲.  follow me on insta https://www.instagram.com/mikeinboston/

 <!--
 **JonMichaelUy/JonMichaelUy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.